jblomo/datamining290/slides/2014-02-13-Data-Warehouse.markdown

   + Yelp users can be directed to a datacenter depending on conditions.
 This data probably doesn't need to be in the DW
-  + Yelp has severl databases: log summaries, user info, salesforce.
+  + Yelp has several databases: log summaries, user info, salesforce.
 Most useful if they are all in the same place
   + Operationally, when someone changes their address, we just overwrite it in the OLTP DB.
 But DW potentially cares about the old value